jeffomatic/shavaluator-js/README.md

 #### What is EVALSHA?

-`EVALSHA` is a Redis command that takes advantage of Redis's Lua script caching.
-Once a Lua script has been sent to Redis via `EVAL` or `SET SCRIPT`, the script will be cached.
-You can use `EVALSHA` to execute the same script by sending the *SHA-1 hash* of the script, rather than the body of the script itself.
+`EVALSHA` allows you to send Lua scripts to a Redis server by sending the SHA-1 hashes instead of actual script content.
+As long as the body of your script was previously sent to Redis via `EVAL` or `SET SCRIPT`, you can use `EVALSHA` to avoid the overhead of sending your entire Lua script over the network.

 A shavaluator object wraps a Redis client for executing Lua scripts.
-It will always attempt `EVALSHA` first, falling back on `EVAL` if the script has not yet been cached by the Redis server.
+When executing Lua scripts, a shavaluator will always attempt `EVALSHA` first, falling back on `EVAL` if the script has not yet been cached by the Redis server.

 #### Example